phoo-lang/docs/tutorial.md

 Hooray!
 It worked.
 The twos were pushed onto the stack and `:::phoo +` added them, leaving the answer, 4, on the stack.

 For a more concrete example on how the stack works, the usual in-fix expression `(3*4)+(5*6)` translates in reverse-Polish notation to `3 4 + 5 6 + *`.
-I have inserted `:::phoo stacksize dup rip unpack echostack` (which prints out the stack without altering it) after every word in the expression below, to visualize what is going on to and off of the stack:
+I have inserted `:::phoo stacksize pack dup dip unpack echostack` (which prints out the stack without altering it) after every word in the expression below, to visualize what is going on to and off of the stack:

 ```phoo
 3 stacksize pack dup dip unpack echostack